-Q: My cancer was oestrogen positive and I have been advised to not have soya – should I really avoid it?
+Q: My cancer was Oestrogen is one of the main female sex hormones…. positive and I have been advised to not have soya – should I really avoid it?

 PJP: Oestrogen in soya is in the form of phytoestrogens and almost all vegetables contain phytoestrogens.
 The phytoestrogens in soya are between five-hundredth to a thousandth of the strength of normal oestrogen.
 They are considered by most authorities, including the Royal Society, to be entirely protective.